JMS access platforms support high-rise fire safety surveys

 Nearby, one of JMS’s JLG X26 J Plus compact crawler booms was being used to carry out similar work on a 10-storey apartment block.

-The spider boom lift shares the same height, reach basket capacity performance as the Hinowa LL 26.14 , like the Hinowa, has an automatic set up stow function for safe productive operation.
+The spider boom lift shares the same height, reach and basket capacity performance as the Hinowa LL 26.14, and like the Hinowa, has an automatic set up and stow function for safe and productive operation.

 Spider platforms are excellent for carrying out fire safety surveys because they are highly compact so can get through narrow access points.
 As a tracked access platform, they are also ideal for operating across low load-bearing surfaces, like paved walkways.

 Hybrid boom survey benefits